Ask Us: What's the status of effort to reduce court referrals? - Salisbury Post

 In August 2019, more than 150 people gathered at the Salisbury Civic Center to help launch a new project.

-Known as the School Justice Partnership, the project would focus on preventing school children from ending up in court and, potentially, in jail as adults.
+Known as the School Justice Partnership, the project would focus on preventing school children from ending up in court for minor discipline issues and, potentially, in jail as adults.
 Besides serving as a ceremonial launch of that effort, the 2019 event in Salisbury helped educate the crowd of attendees about the school-to-prison pipeline and inequities in schools and courts.
 The week after its launch, then-Mayor Al Heggins convened a meeting of stakeholders to talk in greater depth about the partnership.

 But it’s been one year since the launch.
-One Salisbury Post reader asked about the partnership’s status and whether any progress has been made.
+One Salisbury Post reader asked about the School Justice Partnership’s status and whether any progress has been made.

 Like so many other things, the partnership’s work has been affected by COVID-19, but Rowan County District Judge Marshall Bickett said a final agreement is nearing completion.